 Memory Regression*

-This kind of experience can include intense recollections of the event itself as well as the person’s emotional state at the time.
-In order to keep the person calm and feeling safe, the therapist will create the conditions for what is called “dual awareness”.
-This is done by simply reminding the person throughout the process that although the memory seems quite real, they are actually in the present moment and free from danger.
-This allows the person to work with the memory therapeutically without repressing it or dissociating from it.
+This experience can include intense recollections of the event and the person’s emotional state.
+The therapist will create the conditions for “dual awareness” by reminding the client that although the memory seems quite real, they are in the present moment and free from danger.
+This allows the person to work with the memory therapeutically without repressing or dissociating from it.

 *It should be noted that memory regression should only be performed with an experienced hypnotist or hypnotherapist.